Georgia Right to Life: Campaigns

-Georgia Right to Life established the "Abortion Holocaust Memorial Wall", a virtual wall modeled after the Vietnam Veterans Memorial, intended to recognize every abortion performed in the United States since 1973.
-In 2009, GRTL joined the non-profit organization Choose Life of Georgia in its "Choose Life" license plates campaign.

 In 2010, GRTL promoted an outreach campaign aimed towards the state's African-American women, whose pregnancies were aborted at a disproportionately high rate.
 The campaign made use of 80 billboards around Atlanta, which described black children as an "endangered species" due to their abortion rates.
 GRTL claimed that abortions were a tool used by racists and segregationists, in order to "stealthily target blacks for extermination," and asserted that Planned Parenthood founder Margaret Sanger wanted to reduce the black population.
 Loretta Ross of SisterSong criticized the campaign, describing it as an attempt to both demonize and victimize African Americans seeking abortions.
 GRTL's campaign also included screenings of the Life Dynamics documentary film Maafa 21, which alleged that white elites had used abortions to control black population growth since the end of slavery.

 Organization

-There are currently 30 adult-organized, grass roots chapters and one youth-focused and youth-organized chapter under the Georgia Right to Life banner.
-By unanimous vote by the state board, GRTL became a faith-based organization in 2007.
-Georgia Right to Life is a philanthropic Judeo-Christian organization which is legally recognized as a not-for-profit.

 In 2014, the National Right to Life Committee voted to replace GRTL with the Georgia Life Alliance as its official affiliate for the state of Georgia, after GRTL opposed the Pain-Capable Unborn Child Protection Act and the No Taxpayer Funding for Abortion Act.

 Presidents

-The organization has had a democratically elected president since its creation in 1970.
-All presidents are limited to three consecutive two-year terms.
-Any president may serve in any position within the organization after their presidency for as long as the current president sees fit.
+The organization is run by a president, elected by the members to serve a two-year term.
+Presidents may only serve three consecutive terms.